Clinical manifestations of food allergy: An overview

 An adverse food reaction is a general term for any untoward response to the ingestion of a food.
 Adverse food reactions can be divided into food allergies, which are immunologically mediated, and all other reactions, which are nonimmunologic (table 1).

 Adverse food reactions are common and often assumed by patients to be allergic in nature.
 However, nonimmunologic reactions to food are more common than true food allergies.
-(See "Food allergy in children: Prevalence, natural history, and monitoring for resolution", section on 'Prevalence of childhood food allergy'.)
+(See "Food allergy in children: Prevalence, natural history, and monitoring for resolution", section on 'Prevalence of childhood food allergy' and "Food intolerance and food allergy in adults: An overview", section on 'Epidemiology'.)

 Food allergy is due to an abnormal immunologic response following exposure (usually ingestion) to a food [1,2].
 The terms "allergy" and "hypersensitivity" are used interchangeably in this topic review.
 There are multiple types of food allergy, each with distinct clinical and pathophysiologic features.
 Food allergies are broadly categorized into either immunoglobulin E (IgE)-mediated or non-IgE-mediated processes .
 Some disorders, such as atopic dermatitis or the eosinophilic gastrointestinal disorders (EGIDs), have characteristics of both mechanisms.
 (See "Role of allergy in atopic dermatitis (eczema)" and "Clinical manifestations and diagnosis of eosinophilic esophagitis".)